The region determines the approach.

 The Infrastructure Reality of Regional Supply Chains

-East Africa's humanitarian supply infrastructure — the ports, corridors, storage facilities, and ground transport networks that move goods from origin to programme site — is not uniform.
+East Africa's humanitarian supply infrastructure, the ports, corridors, storage facilities and ground transport networks that move goods from origin to programme site, is not uniform.
 Nairobi functions as the regional hub.
-The Port of Mombasa is the primary deep-water entry point for the region.
+The Port of Mombasa is the primary deep water entry point for the region.
 Beyond these anchors, the infrastructure becomes progressively less predictable.
 Roads are seasonal.
 Storage is constrained.
 Transport capacity fluctuates.
-Logistics operations must be built for the infrastructure as it actually is, not as a standard model assumes it should be.
+Logistics operations must be planned for the infrastructure as it is, not as a standard model assumes it should be.

 Five countries, each with its own operating conditions.